 Cirque du Soleil might not be art exactly, but the trapeze spectacle has sure raked in the big bucks, allowing its founder, Guy Laliberté, to cobble together a pretty stunning collection.
 Many of his works reside on a massive property—the 64-acre Can Soleil, purchased from Mick Flick—in the quiet part of party island Ibiza.
-And last year he opened a gallery, Lune Rouge, also in Ibiza to display some of his works to the public.
-(Well, by “public” he perhaps means the billionaires who come into town on their yachts.)
-The inaugural show featured gigantic sculptures and flashy spin paintings by Takashi Murakami, and was fêted with a party at the Heart Ibiza, his newly christened Cirque du Soleil-themed club, complete with jump-suited dancers running around doing flips and weird dances and stuff.
+In 2015 he founded a gallery, Lune Rouge, also on Ibiza, to display some of his works to the public.
+Its inaugural show featured gigantic sculptures and flashy spin paintings by Takashi Murakami, and was fêted with a party at the Heart Ibiza, his newly christened Cirque du Soleil-themed club, complete with jump-suited dancers running around doing flips and dances.

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.